 Besides property managers, what other property management roles play a key role in achieving client objectives and satisfaction?

 The engineer role is the most important concerning property management.
 And the team of property manager and engineer?
 They need to be essentially married – that’s how unified they need to be.
 They need to have a great working relationship since they have to work hand-in-hand to take care of the building, the tenants, and ownership.
 The property management team also needs to have a solid relationship with their vendors.
 They should treat vendors with respect and maintain compatibility.
 These are the people who clean your building, plow your snow, and keep the HVAC maintained.
 Everyone needs to be treated with mutual respect.

 What advice would you give investors with regard to managing their assets?

 Hire Cushman & Wakefield.
 And have faith in what we do.
 Property management and asset management are key, but sometimes we are considered the “back of the house” because leasing is so important.
-But maintaining the property and keeping tenants happy, while providing sound financial reporting, puts us in the front row.
+But maintaining the property, keeping tenants happy, and providing sound financial reporting put us in the front row.